 In a comprehensive report, energy consultancy Ecofys has addressed the challenges at EU level.
 The report is the first of its kind to quantify energy savings potential that could be achieved by retrofitting and optimizing these systems.

 The huge improvement in energy efficiency can be realized using simple and innovative measures that have a very short payback period.
 Space heating controls, hot water balancing solutions, air condition and ventilation control solutions are all part of solutions suitable for residential, commercial and public buildings.

 Here are some of the numbers which stress the importance of cutting energy waste and engineering wellbeing for millions of Europeans.

 The best time to start is now

 A clear impetus for change is also coming from the EU’s Energy Performance of Buildings Directive (EPBD, first issued in 2010, updated in 2016 and revised in 2018) which is accelerating the optimization of technical building systems.
-With full decarbonization of our buildings required by EU’s transition to a low-carbon economy by 2050, there is a clear need to modernise existing building stock.
+With full decarbonization of our buildings required by EU’s transition to a low-carbon economy by 2050, there is a clear need to modernize existing building stock.